JoshuaWise/jellypromise/README.md

 ### *static* Promise.settle(*iterable*) -> *promise*

-Given an `iterable` of promises, returns a promise that fulfills with array of promise descriptor objects.
+Given an `iterable` of promises, returns a promise that fulfills with an array of promise descriptor objects.

 If the corresponding input promise is:
  - fulfilled, the descriptor will be `{ state: 'fulfilled', value: <fulfillmentValue> }`